 The impact of fluctuations in the market prices of securities affects HIIG's financial statements.
-Because all of HIIG's fixed maturity and equity securities are classified as available for sale, changes in the fair value of these securities are reflected in net unrealized investment gain or loss within HIIG's other comprehensive income.
-Similar treatment is not available for liabilities.
-Therefore, an increase in market interest rates could cause a decrease in HIIG's shareholders' equity and financial position.
+The fixed maturity securities and equity securities are carried at fair value on the consolidated balance sheet of HIIG and changes in fair value are reflected in net unrealized investment gain or loss within HIIG's consolidated statement of earnings and comprehensive income.